opentok/opentok-react/README.md

 #### TODO
 - Describe `getPublisher()` method.
 - Explain which properties `OTPublisher` will monitor for changes.
-- Explain that `eventHandlers` are dynamically updated.
 - Explain that this component will not cause publisher to be appended to body.

+### OTStreams Component

+TODO

 ### OTSubscriber Component

 The `OTSubscriber` component will subscribe to a specified stream from a specified session upon mounting.
-You must specify a [Stream](https://tokbox.com/developer/sdks/js/reference/Stream.html) object using the `stream` prop and a [Session](https://tokbox.com/developer/sdks/js/reference/Session.html) object using the `session` prop.
+You must provide a [Stream](https://tokbox.com/developer/sdks/js/reference/Stream.html) object using the `stream` prop and a [Session](https://tokbox.com/developer/sdks/js/reference/Session.html) object using the `session` prop.

 ```js
 class MyApp extends React.Component {